MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-free-busy-information-by-using-ews-in-exchange.md

 description: "Learn how to get free/busy information and suggested meeting times by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Get free/busy information by using EWS in Exchange
+# Get free/busy information by using EWS in Exchange

 Learn how to get free/busy information and suggested meeting times by using the EWS Managed API or EWS in Exchange.